Skip to main content Skip to navigation

 Noise and false positives: Targets on the OFAC sanctions list may lack sufficient identifying features leading to the possibility of multiple hits or even false positives during the screening process.
 The potential for administrative noise and false positive identifications means that firms must acquire as much unique identifying information as possible on their customers during the due diligence process.

-Licenses and Exceptions
+Licenses and exceptions

 OFAC has the authority to issue general licenses to firms that permit transactions and trade with sanctioned entities under certain circumstances.
 Firms must apply to OFAC for a general license or, if a general license is not available, must submit a written request for a specific license and accompany that request with all necessary information.

-OFAC AML Considerations
+OFAC AML considerations

 Banks and financial institutions must consider the specific challenges of OFAC sanctions compliance when developing and implementing their internal AML programs.
 Financial Action Task Force (FATF) and BSA guidelines require firms to put risk-based AML/CFT programs in place to meet their compliance responsibilities.
 Accordingly, a suitable OFAC sanctions compliant program should feature robust and up to date OFAC sanctions screening tools, along with the following measures: